 A tip for tender and moist meat is before grilling, add 1/2 Tbsp lime juice to every pound of meat.

 For the pickle garnish, green raw papaya is the best due to its crunchiness.
 But if you can’t find one, mini pickle dill or radish could be used too.
-These along with lettuce, garlic, and pepper will keep you chow down without ever being bore/tired of tasting.
+These along with lettuce, garlic, and pepper will keep you chow down without ever being bored/tired of tasting.

 How to make traditional Hanoi style grilled pork vermicelli – Bún Chả Hà Nội